LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

 read-only values and cannot be changed at runtime.
 These are:

 .. _flag_settings_file:
-.. index:: single: settings_file flag
+.. index:: pair: settings_file; Flag

 ``settings_file``
    Allows or disables loading of a :term:`settings file` at startup.